tlroy/thermalporous/README.md

 * DG0 formulation of the Finite Volume method

 ### Piecewise constant discontinuous Galerkin (DG0)
+The DG0 discretization is equivalent in the weak sense to the Finite Volume method with two-point flux approximation (TPFA).
 For some simple examples of using DG0 in Firedrake, please look in the intro folder.
-More details can be in found [Roy et al., 2019a](https://doi.org/10.1016/j.jcp.2019.06.038).
+More details can be in found [Roy et al., 2019](https://doi.org/10.1016/j.jcp.2019.06.038) and [Roy 2019](https://www.ora.ox.ac.uk/objects/uuid:478d84ed-fd67-4fd5-ba69-b7c962792c67).